cjlaflamme1/06_WeatherDashboard/README.md

-# 06_WeatherDashboard
+# WeatherDashboard
-## Homework #6

 ### About the Project

-For our sixth homework assignment, we were tasked with created a mobile-first and responsively designed Weather App.
+We were tasked with created a mobile-first and responsively designed Weather App.
 The app needs to be able to retrieve weather for various cities and show the current for 5-day forecast.

 [Link to website](https://cjlaflamme1.github.io/06_WeatherDashboard/)